Tuttotorna/OMNIABASE/PHILOSOPHY.md

 ## 11. Beyond dogma

-Omniabase is not only a way of varying representation.
+OMNIABASE is not only a way of varying representation.

 It is also a way of resisting representational dogma.